 The Group seeks to reduce its foreign exchange exposure arising from transactions in various currencies through a policy of matching, receipts and payments in each individual currency.
-Then internal trades across the range of subsidiaries are arranged by the Group as possible.
+Then internal trades across the range of subsidiaries are arranged by the Group as far as possible.
 Nevertheless, the USD cash inflow falls short of USD outflow due to fuel costs, lease and capital related payments which are to a large extent denominated in USD.
-This shortage is financed by a surplus of European currencies, most importantly EUR, CZK and Scandinavian currencies.
-The Group follows a hedging policy of 40-80% of net exposure with a 12 month horizon and uses a portfolio of instruments, mainly forwards and options.
-Due exceptional domestic and international economic circumstances on the financial markets, hedge ratios have temporarily fallen below the lower policy boundaries of 40%.
+This shortage is financed by a surplus of European currencies, most importantly EUR and Scandinavian currencies.
+The Group follows a hedging policy of 40-80% of net exposure with a 12 month horizon and uses a portfolio of instruments, mainly forwards and collar options.